March 15, 2015

 My Nutella rocky road has been a hit since I posted it recently, along with my other recipes such as my Nutella cupcakes and Ferrero Rocher & Nutella no-bake cheesecake.
 They all show that Nutella is a hit, and I can’t resist having another delicious treat to go along with them.

 I have always thought that Ferrero Rocher are such a delectable treat – they’re so crunchy, nutty, and chocolatey!
 Which basically means they are perfection.
-I have always wanted to make a dessert that involves them as they have always been one of my favourite chocolates, and I figured that a delicious and mousse like chocolate tart would be perfect!
+I have always wanted to make a dessert that involves them as they have always been one of my favourite chocolates.

+I figured that a delicious and ganache like chocolate tart would be perfect!
 The Nutella layer at the bottom of the tart is a nice surprise to those eating the dessert as you can’t see it from the top, and its so full of flavour!
 This in addition to the beautifully light and and delicious chocolate tart filling is the perfect combo!
-I always try and have a little spare mix to:

 This is without a doubt one of the most amazing desserts I have made – and its so simple!
 Its a recipe that can be altered quite easily to suit what people prefer, but if you follow this recipe well, you will have a winner!

 I have made this dessert for Christmas eve dinner, Christmas day lunch, birthdays, Mother’s day, and so many more occasions I can’t even count – it is PERFECT for any occasion!!